Kulai: History

 Kulai was surveyed as one of the happiest cities in Malaysia in June 2020.

 Politics

 The Kulai Local Council was formed in 1950.
 The Labour Party of Malaya won in the city during the 1950s and 1960s.

 In 1947, there was a dispute between the pro-Kuomintang forces led by Tang Zhu Bo and the pro-Chinese Communist Party forces led by Chen Xiu Ying.
-Chen and his supporters went into the forrest to fight a guerilla campaign.
+Chen and his supporters went into the forest to fight a guerrilla campaign.
 Chen led around 100 men to attack Kulai in 1948, and killed Tan Go Kim, chair of the Kuomintang Kulai.
 Chen was killed in 1951.